aws4embeddedlinux/demo-iot-automotive-cloud/README.md

 - For the deployment of the Grafana stack, Docker needs to be installed and running.
 - Install venv with pip: `pip install virtualenv`
 - Ensure your AWS accounts are fully allow-listed.
-- All deployments are restricted to the `us-west-2` region.
+- All deployments are restricted to the regions where AWS IoT FleetWise is available.

 ## Initial Setup